cellis212/Insurance-Manager/README.md

 - Turn-based multiplayer mode supporting up to 200 players
 - Administrator interface for educators to control simulation parameters

+## Recent Changes

+### Version Updates

+#### 2025-03-31 Update
+- **Added Interactive Tooltips**: Added detailed tooltips to the executive profile setup page that show how each choice (major, graduate school, university) affects player skills and abilities.
+When selecting different options, users now see full explanations with visual skill bars.
+- **University List Correction**: Updated the university options to specifically include only University of Iowa, Florida State University, and University of Georgia to match the simulation's regional focus.
+- **New Tooltip Testing**: Added a comprehensive Selenium test (`profile_tooltip_test.py`) to verify tooltip functionality and ensure descriptions display correctly.

 ## Getting Started

 ### Prerequisites